Lapin0t/phd-manuscript/main/01_introduction.typ

 providing an escape hatch for uninteresting and tedious mathematical writing, on facts which are usually self-evident for trained mathematicians with a good _mental_ representation of the objects in question.
-When programming, such "boilerplate" or "glue code", is usually caused improper data representations or missing abstractions and it can be resolved by refactoring.
+When programming, such "boilerplate" or "glue code", is usually caused by improper data representations or missing abstractions and it can be resolved by refactoring.
 As such, formalization can encourage mathematicians to question the presentational status quo, and provide sound criteria for judging the suitability of